General questions on all things Hawtio.

 Questions relating to errors you get while using Hawtio or other general questions:

 An easy way is to use a plugin to reconfigure the default perspective definition.
 Have a look at the custom-perspective for a plugin-based solution.

 From Hawtio 1.2.2 onwards you can reorder and hide plugins from the preference.

 java.util.ServiceConfigurationError: com.sun.tools.attach.spi.AttachProvider: Provider sun.tools.attach.WindowsAttachProvider could not be instantiated: java.lang.UnsatisfiedLinkError: no attach in java.library.path

 Basically you need to make sure that you have JAVA_HOME/bin on your path. e.g. try this first before starting Hawtio:

 The terminal plugin may have trouble the first time in use, not being able to connect and show the terminal.
 Try selecting another plugin, and go back to the terminal plugin a bit later, and it then may be able to login.
 Also if the screen is all black, then pressing ENTER may help show the terminal.

-The reason is that there is something running in the JVM that keeps modifying the JMX tree, such as repeativily adding/removing same set of MBeans.
-For example Apache ActiveMQ does that when a JMS Client has been mis configured or configured without a connection pool.
-Because of no connection pool, then ActiveMQ JMS client creates a new connection, uses and closes the connection, and repeat that.
-As a net result of that, the MBean tree keeps being modified, which causes Hawtio to trigger a tree refresh.
-To resolve this use connection pooling with ActiveMQ - which you should always do.
-For an example see issue 1903 for more details and how to resolve that.
+The reason is that there is something running in the JVM which keeps modifying the JMX tree, such as repeatedly adding / removing the same set of MBeans.
+For example, Apache ActiveMQ does that when a JMS Client has been misconfigured or configured without a connection pool.
+When there is no connection pool, the ActiveMQ JMS client repeatedly creates and closes connections.
+The result is that the MBean tree keeps being modified, which causes Hawtio to trigger a tree refresh.
+To resolve this issue, use connection pooling with ActiveMQ - which you should always do.
+For an example see issue 1903 for more details.